Navigate to content

 18.5.
 Data compilation

 Variables and statistical units which were not collected but which are necessary for producing the output are calculated.
 New variables are calculated by applying arithmetic conversion to already existing variables.
 Microdata are aggregated to the level necessary for analysis.
-This includes aggregating the data according to the classification, calculation of indices.
+This includes aggregating the data according to the classification.

 The collected data are converted into statistical output.
-This includes calculating additional indicators.
+This includes calculating additional indicators (incl. ratios).

 The input data from enterprises’ annual reports are used for directly related characteristics.
-Missing or not reported characteristics are estimated by a model on enterprise level.
+Characteristics that are missing or not reported in the annual report are estimated by a model on enterprise level.
 Simple ratio adjustment method is used on the basis of enterprises’ or base year data.

 18.6.
 Adjustment